-- Due to the Covid-19 Pandemic, in-person training was reduced during this reporting period.
-However, storm water topics were included in online courses and presentations during the reporting period.
-EHS-F provided online training to 13 individuals in two storm water-related courses: "Storm Water Pollution Prevention" and "Spill Prevention, Contingency and Countermeasures".
-Small Spill response training was completed by 17 employees during the reporting period.
-Many other employees have taken the training outside of the reporting period.
-Additionally, storm water education, protection of surface water/watershed, and the Flint River are covered as part of classroom and Hazard Communication training.
-Storm water topics were also covered during an online general health and safety training for approximately 34 Resident Assistants and desk staff in the Housing Department. - In addition to the routine area inspections related to the SWPPP and SPCC programs, EHS-F conducted 25 hazardous waste area inspections.
+- Due to the Covid-19 Pandemic, in-person training was again reduced during this reporting period.
+However, storm water and spill prevention related topics were included in many online courses and presentations during the reporting period: Twenty-four (24) individuals completed the "Storm Water Pollution Prevention" course, 20 individuals completed the "Spill Prevention, Contingency and Countermeasures" course, 22 employees completed the Small Spill Response training, 40 individuals completed Chemical Safety and Chemical Storage training, and 19 individuals completed Laboratory Chemical Waste Management training.
+Additionally, storm water education, protection of surface water/watershed, and the Flint River are covered as part of classroom and Hazard Communication training, when these are offered in person.
+Storm water topics are also covered during an online annual health and safety training for Resident Assistants and desk staff in the Housing and Residential Life Department. - In addition to the routine area inspections related to the SWPPP and SPCC programs, EHS-F conducted 33 hazardous waste area inspections.
 These inspections do not include regular lab self-audits conducted by the individual departments including, Biology, Computer Science, Engineering, and Physics (CSEP), and Chemistry/Biochemistry, etc. - EHS-F routinely inspects loading dock areas that are used by food service vendors and their suppliers to ensure waste materials, such as grease, are being properly stored and managed.